Queensland borders: Fixing the longitude

 In 1887, Queensland staff surveyors Robert Hoggan and Robert Grant McDowall carried out observations at the post and telegraph station in Boulia.
 That fixed the longitude of Bedford's initial starting point.

 The method used was the exchange of time signals via the electric telegraph.
 That was between the Brisbane Observatory of known longitude and Bedford's starting point beside the telegraph office in Boulia.
 By using a traverse, they obtained a longitude value for the mile post out on the border west of Boulia.
 Bedford's observation revealed that the mile posts placed on the border by the South Australian surveyors were accurate.

-Coral Sea Islands Territory
+Maritime and island boundaries

+In 1863, in response to a query from Governor Bowen, the British government advised that "no islands beyond the three mile limit which were uninhabited by British subjects when New South Wales was granted responsible government could be considered part of any Australian colony".
+This placed a number of offshore islands in international waters outside of Queensland's jurisdiction, to Bowen's dissatisfaction.
+In 1868, the British government issued letters patent allowing the colony of New South Wales to grant leases for guano mining on islands west of the 154th meridian east.
+The New South Wales government subsequently began issuing licences for islands adjacent to the Great Barrier Reef, again to the dissatisfaction of Queensland.

+Despite the de jure status of offshore islands outside of the colony's jurisdiction, the Queensland government began issuing competing mining licences and undertaking enforcement actions on islands in the Torres Strait and Coral Sea.
+Lobbying eventually caused the British government to expand Queensland's jurisdiction to islands within 60 mi of shore, although the amended letters patent of 30 May 1872 were somewhat ambiguous.
+The letters patent brought most of the Torres Strait Islands and Torres Strait Islanders under Queensland jurisdiction.
+In 1879, the remaining islands in the strait were annexed via British letters patent and Queensland legislation, thereby bringing the entirety of the Torres Strait under Queensland control.

-The Coral Sea Islands Territory was established off Queensland's east coast through the Coral Sea Islands Act 1969.
+After Federation, the Coral Sea Islands Territory was established off Queensland's east coast through the Coral Sea Islands Act 1969.
 This act specified that the western boundary of this new territory would lie along the eastern edge of the Great Barrier Reef.